 There is also evidence from psychological research suggesting the existence of a broader human tendency to see ourselves through rose-colored glasses.
 Most of us think that we are better than we actually are—not just physically, but in every way.

-While there is also research that counters this tendency we can definitely draw one conclusion—it requires effort to leave a positive impression.
-We can’t just show up at an interview and ignore the receptionist, or offer a limp handshake or forget to smile or act arrogant and expect to land the job.
+While there is also research that says otherwise, we can draw one conclusion—it requires a little effort to leave a positive professional impression.
+We can’t just show up at an interview and ignore the receptionist, or offer a limp handshake, forget to smile or act arrogant and expect to land the job.
 Still, these are more common practices than not.
 While we ‘think’ we are doing everything we should do we might need to reflect on the true lasting impression that we leave.

 Recently, I had a business meeting with a colleague who has transitioned his career from education into business coaching.
 I was excited to hear more and learn about how I could refer individuals to him who are in need of strategic business coaching.

 Still, we all make mistakes.

-So how about you?
 Are you willing to join me in some continual self-reflection and course correction so we can all leave our network wanting more?

 How to Be Career Happy?
 Leave Your Network Wanting More